 The “lifecycle” of a typical development iteration:

-within that iteration.
+- Start.
+At the start of an iteration the team takes the highest priority requirements from the top of the stack which they believe they can implement within that iteration.
 If you have not been modeling ahead, more on this below, you will need to discuss each of the requirements that you pulled off the stack so that you the team can plan how it will proceed during the iteration.
 In short, you will be doing some modeling at the beginning of each iteration as part of your overall iteration planning effort, often using using inclusive modeling tools such as paper or whiteboards.

-Middle.
+- Middle.
 The team then develops working software which meets the intent of the requirements, working closely with stakeholdersthroughout the iteration to ensure that they build software which meets their actual needs.
 This will likely include some model storming to explore the requirements in greater detail.

 - End.
 The team will optionally demo the working software to a wider audience to show that they actually did what they promised to do.
-Although a demo is optional I highly recommend doing it: because working software is the primary measure of progress on a software development project, you want to communicate your team’s current status by regularly demoing your work.
+Although a demo is optional I highly recommend doing it: because working software is the primary measure of progress on a software development team, you want to communicate your team’s current status by regularly demoing your work.

-DAD support changing requirements during the iteration if you wish to work that way, although doing so may force you to sometimes move some requirements to the next iteration to make room for new requirements introduced during the current iteration.
+Scrum suggests that you freeze the requirements for the current iteration to provide a level of stability for the developers.
+If you do this then any change to a requirement you’re currently implementing should be treated as just another new requirement.
+XP and DAD support changing requirements during the iteration if you wish to work that way, although doing so may force you to sometimes move some requirements to the next iteration to make room for new requirements introduced during the current iteration.
 Both approaches are perfectly fine, you just need to choose the approach which makes the most sense for your situation.

 Figure 1 indicates that the items towards the top of the stack are described in greater detail than those towards the bottom.
 There’s a few important things to understand: